Variety Cruises

 Variety Cruises is a private yacht cruise line based in Athens, Greece.
-It owns and operates eight small cruise ships and four yachts.
+It owns and operates a number of small cruise ships and yachts.
 The company was founded in 2006 by Lakis Venetopoulos.

 History

 Variety Cruises was established in 2006 following the merge of Zeus Tours & Yacht Cruises, a third generation cruise and tourism business operating since 1949, and Hellas Yachts, which started operating small ships cruises in 1993.
 The company’s history dates back to 1949 when the original founder of Zeus Cruises built the company’s first ship Eleutherios in order to fill a need for educational travel in Greece.
-Diogenis Venetopoulos was a historian turned tour-guide.